status-im/status-network-scaffold-extension/README.md

 ### 🔧 Troubleshooting

-- ❌ **Deployment fails**: Ensure you have given the `--network statusSepolia` option
-- ❌ **Verification fails**: Status Network uses Blockscout, not Etherscan - make sure you're using the correct verification method
-- 🌐 **Network connection issues**: Verify the RPC URL `https://public.sepolia.rpc.status.network` is accessible
+- 🌐 **Network connection issues**: Verify the RPC URL `https://public.sepolia.rpc.status.network` is accessible.
-- 🔑 **Account issues**: Make sure your account is properly configured through keystore or account import
+- 🔑 **Account issues**: Make sure your account is properly configured through keystore or account import.

 For more troubleshooting, consult the references below.